 - know the role of a dietitian and have explored possible career opportunities

-- gain insight into specialist dietetics in both the acute and primary care settings
+- have gained insight into specialist dietetics in both the acute and primary care settings

 - understand the relationship between dietetics and the specialist dietary products industry

-- gain insight into patients' perspectives of healthcare and/or dietetics
+- have gained insight into patients' perspectives of healthcare and/or dietetics

 - be aware of the role of the British Dietetic Association (BDA)